They act separately from the employer for the benefit of scheme members and their powers are written in the trust deed and the scheme's rules.

 For most types of schemes, trustees have a legal duty to:

 The Pensions Act 2004 requires trustees to have knowledge and understanding of the law relating to pensions and trusts, and in particular their own scheme.
-The Act also contains provisions changing the proportion of member nominated trustees from one-third to a half; we have produced a useful leaflet which explains this process.
+We can provide trustees with basic training to help them meet these requirements.